-Devon Energy Corp., (DVN) operating partner to Sumitomo Corp. and China Petrochemical Corp. in U.S. shale fields, has hired bankers and lawyers to explore an initial public offering of a midstream master-limited partnership.
+Devon Energy Corp., (DVN:US) operating partner to Sumitomo Corp. and China Petrochemical Corp. in U.S. shale fields, has hired bankers and lawyers to explore an initial public offering of a midstream master-limited partnership.

 Markets have changed since 2007, when Oklahoma City-based Devon considered forming a publicly traded partnership for its pipeline and logistics assets, Chief Executive Officer John Richels said on a call with analysts today.

 Initial proceeds would be $300 million to $500 million, Chief Financial Officer Jeff Agosta said on the call.
-Devon would follow cross-town rival Chesapeake Energy Corp (CHK)., Anadarko Petroleum Corp (APC). and other producers, in selling pipelines and processing plants for cash while retaining operational control.
+Devon would follow cross-town rival Chesapeake Energy Corp (CHK:US)., Anadarko Petroleum Corp (APC:US). and other producers, in selling pipelines and processing plants for cash while retaining operational control.
 Separating the business may unlock value for shareholders, Richels said.

 “Today, capital markets are much deeper, the yields have all changed,” Richels said.
 “We’re out there building new facilities all the time.”